DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/quota.md

-1. Select the workspace ws01 and the shared cluster in the application workbench, and create a namespace ns01.
+1. Select the workspace ws01 and the shared cluster in the App Workbench, and create a namespace ns01.